mvc5/mvc5.github.io/overview/plugins.md

 ### Plugins
+[Plugins](#plugins) can perform a variety of tasks and be nested together to form a composite plugin.
 Various types of plugins are available to use and custom plugins can be created.
 ##### [App](https://github.com/mvc5/mvc5/blob/master/src/Plugin/App.php)
 ```php
 'dashboard' => new App(new FileInclude(__DIR__ . '/dashboard.php')),